How to Cancel an Office 365 Subscription and Get a Refund

 - Select Cancel.

-If you bought an annual subscription with the last 30 days, or you have a monthly subscription and cancel within 30 days of your last renewal, you are entitled to a refund.
+- You have a monthly subscription and cancel within 30 days of your last renewal.

-Should you claim a refund, your Office apps will immediately go into a reduced functionality mode.
-You will still be able to open documents and print them, but you will not be able to edit anything.
+Should you decide to claim a refund, all your Office apps will immediately go into a reduced functionality mode.
+You can still use the apps to read and print documents, but you will not be able to edit documents.
+You will also lose additional Office 365 benefits such as OneDrive storage space and Skype minutes.